cityofaustin/Residential-Permitting/_projects/deck.md

 #### How to get a Free In-Person Consultation

+All consultations take place at [Residential Plan Review](/contact/) at One Texas Center.

-There are two ways to sign up for your free 20-minute in-person consultation, which takes place at One Texas Center.
+There are two ways to sign up for your free 20-minute in-person consultation.

-* Sign up in person at the QLess Kiosk at the Residential Plan Review.&nbsp;
+* Sign up in person at the QLess Kiosk at Residential Plan Review.&nbsp;
-* Join the line from the comfort of your own home by visiting the QLess website.
+* Or you may save time by joining the line remotely on [the QLess website](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812).

-If you choose to sign up remotely on the QLess website, fill out your name and phone number, select Residential, and then select zoning and process questions.
+If you choose to sign up remotely on the QLess website, fill out your name and phone number, select Residential-Zoning & Process Help, and then select Process/Application Guidance.
 You will receive a text with your estimated service time.
-Follow the text prompts to receive updates, get out of line, or get help with any questions you may have.
+Follow the text prompts to receive updates, leave the line, or get help with any questions you may have.

-All consultations take part at One Texas Center.

 Remember to leave ample time for this process.
 [Residential Plan Review](/contact/) can get very busy and wait times can reach an hour or more.
 We recommend joining the line remotely on the QLess website or arriving as close to opening time as possible to sign up in person.